anthonyonazure/azure-policy/samples/TextPatterns/enforce-like-pattern-audit/README.md

 Ensure resource names meet the like condition for a pattern.

-Sets policy to audit mode.
+Sets policy to audit instead of deny.

 ## Try on Portal